TheMarlboroMan/tile_editor/README.md

 # Tile editor

 ## TODO
-- toolset width configurable by session as a %
 - click on tile to add tiles
 - delete click to delete tiles
 - sort tiles on save